References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or

 documented Change Management Procedure which has been approved by the CAA.

-The change management system must contain a process for implementing all changes and assessing the risks associated with changes.All changes must be notified to the CAA.
+must contain a process for implementing all changes and assessing the risks

-All changes, whether they require prior approval or not, must be notified to the CAA and submitted to the CAA by email to firstname.lastname@example.org.
+Changes that may require review and/or prior approval, must be notified to the CAA and submitted to the CAA via e mail to email@example.com.

-Where the change requires prior approval, the relevant documents should accompany the ATM change notification form SRG 1430.
+Where the change may require review and/or prior approval, the relevant documents should accompany the ATM change notification form SRG 1430.

 Where the change is a Supplementary Instruction (SI) the SI is to accompany the ATM change notification form SRG 1430.

 The exception to this requirement are Temporary Operating Instructions (TOIs), which do not require ATM change notification form SRG 1430 to be completed.

-Changes to the functional system require prior approval as follows:
+Changes to the functional system may require review and prior approval as follows: